FAQs about Reporting to the Office of Student Conduct

 The only time a notation of discipline appears on a student’s transcript is when a hearing panel so decides.
 By University policy, a transcript notation is reserved for particularly egregious cases, such as repeated, serious violations of the Code of Academic Integrity.

-Any finding that a student has violated the Code of Academic Integrity creates a reportable disciplinary record.
-The record is part of the student’s academic file, which is usually released only with the student’s written permission.
+Students whose violations merit a sanction above letter of reprimand do have a reportable disciplinary record.
+The record is part of the student’s academic file (but not their transcript), which is usually released only with the student’s written permission.
 The information, released by the dean of the student’s undergraduate school or in some cases by OSC, is very brief.
 It might state “X has a disciplinary record for plagiarism.
 He or she was found responsible and placed on academic probation.”

 9. What is the chance that my case will go to a hearing?

 Very few cases actually go to a hearing.
-In 2008-2009 of the 59 complaints, four cases went to a hearing.
+In 2013-2014 of the 153 complaints, two cases went to a hearing.

 10. Are there any legal ramifications for me if I report a case to the OSC?